-Please view our Facts Sheet to learn what American Eagle does with your personal infromation.
+Please view our Privacy Notice to learn what American Eagle does with your personal information.

-American Eagle Federal Credit Union ("American Eagle") is committed to providing you with competitive products and services to meet your financial needs and help you reach your goals.
+American Eagle Financial Credit Union ("American Eagle") is committed to providing you with competitive products and services to meet your financial needs and help you reach your goals.
 We are equally committed to protecting your privacy.
-In addition, we suggest that you review our Security Statement to learn about the security measures we employ, to assist us in offering the COMMAND CALL and/or 24-Hour Online Banking services in a secure manner.
+In addition, we suggest that you review our Security Statement to learn about the security measures we employ, to assist us in offering the Telephone Banking and/or 24-Hour Online Banking services in a secure manner.

-Our Privacy Notice and Disclosure concerning the personal, and sometimes non-public, information we collect and disclose about members and individuals who inquire about and/or obtain products or services from American Eagle for personal, family or household purposes is available here.
-In addition, you may call us at 800.842.0145, extension 5101 to request a copy of our Privacy Notice and Disclosure.
-Our Privacy Notice and Disclosure is equally applicable to information you provide on-line through our website www.americaneagle.org (the "Website").
+Our Privacy Notice concerning the personal, and sometimes non-public, information we collect and disclose about members and individuals who inquire about and/or obtain products or services from American Eagle for personal, family or household purposes is available here.
+In addition, you may call us at 800.842.0145, to request a copy of our Privacy Notice.
+Our Privacy Notice is equally applicable to information you provide on-line through our website www.americaneagle.org (the "Website").
 Additional information specific to information about you that is collected when you visit or transact business using the Website is set forth below.

 Visitors to the Website remain anonymous, unless a visitor chooses to provide personal information to us (See below Use of Data Provided in Online Forms).
 Except when provided to us on the Website, we do not collect personally identifiable information about visitors to the Website.
 We do, however, collect and aggregate non-personally identifiable data as set forth below.